Leadership and Board of Directors

 Board of Directors

-Ali Allen is a foreign language teacher at a private secondary school in Lyon, France, and is currently completing her masters in Spanish at Middlebury College.
-She joined OCHO in 2006 as an interpreter, translator, and co-leader in running workshops on public health and healthy relationships to the youth of rural communities in Honduras.
+Ali Allen is a foreign language teacher at Gilman, and is currently completing her masters in Spanish at Middlebury College.
+She joined OCHO in 2016 as an interpreter, translator, and co-leader in running workshops on public health and healthy relationships to the youth of rural communities in Honduras.
 She is an active member of the Fundraising and Marketing Committee.

 Ken Tellerman, MD